inguin/moneybalance/README.md

 kind of best practice there is.
 Don't use it as a reference if your getting started with Android yourself.
 Just to name a few of its shortcomings:

-* I'm not yet using the Android support library.
-The app will probably not work with phones running Android 2.x.
 * I'm not using ContentProviders for database access.
 Should I?
 I'm not sure.
 * I'm using floating point arithmetic for monetary calculations (the